brsloan/book-trader/README.md

 #Book Trader

-Allows users to post what books the own and trade them with each other.
+Allows users to post what books they own and trade them with each other.